dreamz1974/Getting-and-Cleaning-Data/CodeBook.md

 #CodeBook For Data Sets Produced By `run_analysis.R`
 ===================================================
-The resulting data sets are derived from [1].

 ## The dataset includes the following file

 - `TidyAverageData.txt` - The summarized tidy dataset transformed from the original as described below.